raymond1/simple-parser-generator/README.md

 # Simple Parser Generator

 ## Introduction
 The Simple Parser Generator(SPG) is a system for generating parsers.
-There is currently only a JavaScript implementation, but the SPG is meant to be a highly portable system.
+Usually, people use parsers to answer questions such as: 'Is the following string valid?', 'Is the string S a valid program?', 'Inside of a program, where are the functions?
+Where the classes?
+Where are the statements?', 'If the syntax for a valid string requires that it includes components A, B and C, then where do the components A,B and C begin and end if I pass in the string S?'
+The answers to these questions allows people to build programming languages and file formats for expressing algorithms to a computer or to express structured data.

-This README is meant to provide enough information for someone to start using the SPG.
-It includes details about installation, concepts, the internal language H1, examples, and details on the overall operation.
-Additional documentation is available in the documentation folder in the file DEVELOPER_DOCUMENTATION.md.
+This README is meant to be a tutorial to provide enough information for someone to start using the SPG.
+It includes details about installation, concepts, the internal language H1 for describing parsers, examples, and details on the overall operation.

 ## Installation